Tukwila Teen & Senior Center Project

 Goals, Signals, Values and Dreams Phase

-This Spring, staff will be meeting with groups and individuals to solicit answers to the follow questions to inform the initial programming:
+In Spring of 2021, staff met with groups and individuals to solicit answers to the follow questions to inform the initial programming:

 - What do you love about Tukwila?
 What makes Tukwila “home”?

 - What do seniors/teens bring to the community?
 Why do you think valuing seniors/teens in our community is important?

 - Are there any things that can be done to serve you and this community better?
 If so, what are those things?

 - What would make you want to use a Teen & Senior Center?
 And how would you use a Teen & Senior Center?